 - Nuclear power is a mature technology that should not require any subsidy.
 Subsidies are for newer technologies that are still finding their feet commercially.

-- Contrary to what the UK government suggests, nuclear power is a hindrance, not a help, in ensuring security of energy supplies:
+Contrary to what the UK government suggests, nuclear power is a hindrance, not a help, in ensuring security of energy supplies:

 - Like all kinds of equipment, nuclear power stations can and do fail.
 Failure of a nuclear power station is normally very disruptive on the grid because a relatively large amount of electricity is lost, often quite suddenly and with little warning.
 For that reason, it is necessary to provide backup for nuclear power stations---backup which is called the "Large Loss Response" (see "Exclusive: Will wind farms pick up the tab for new nuclear?", Business Green, 2010-08-24, bit.ly/1zG1l3K).

 - Nuclear power lacks the flexibility needed for balancing supply and demand on the grid.

-operate at reduced capacity or are taken out of service for routine
+- Contrary to popular belief, nuclear plants are not "always on", 24/7.
+Apart from unscheduled failures, nuclear power stations often operate at reduced capacity or are taken out of service for routine maintenance.

 Contrary to what the UK government suggests, Nuclear power is a poor means of plugging the supposed "energy gap" or "keeping the lights on":